Benchmarking weak randomness in Quantum and Natural Sources: Introduction

 Furthermore, extractors are functional applications \cite{Nisan96, Trev99, RAZ2002}, separating the function's output from the adversary's memory---a repository encompassing all conceivable knowledge (refer to \cite{Bera2017, PirandolaEtAl2020} for comprehensive reviews).
 However, this solution poses a critical challenge, as it necessitates a perfectly random and secure seed, a requirement lacking practical justification.

 This problem, however, was resolved by the idea of quantum \textit{private randomness amplification}, on developing which we focus in this manuscript.
-According to this approach, the honest parties have access to a source of weakly secure random bits (the Santha-Vazirani or, in general, H$_{\mathrm{min}}$ source).
-The inputs to the quantum device(s) employ these seeds, and the resultant outputs, combined with other segments of the weakly secure random sequence, contribute to forming the final bit-string, which approaches a state of near-perfect security and randomness.
+According to this approach, the honest parties have access to a private weak random source (the SV or, in general, H$_{\mathrm{min}}$ source).
+The inputs to the quantum device(s) employ these seeds, and the resultant outputs, combined with other segments of the sequence from the weak random source, contribute to forming the final bit-string, which approaches a state of near-perfect security and randomness.

 The above idea is due to the seminal result of R.\ Renner and R.\ Colbeck.
 They proposed the notion of private randomness amplification, showcasing the potential to achieve nearly ideal private randomness by ideally violating the chained Bell inequality \cite{BRAUNSTEIN199022} using device inputs from the $\epsilon$-SV source, assuming $\epsilon < 0.058$.
 In \cite{Grudka2014}, this range expanded to $\epsilon \approx 0.0961$.
 Furthermore, \cite{Gallego2013} illustrated a protocol utilizing a distinct Bell inequality to amplify randomness for \textit{any} $\epsilon \in (0, \frac{1}{2})$.
 However, this approach necessitates numerous non-signaling devices and lacks noise tolerance.
 Remarkably, \cite{Brando2016} introduced a noise-tolerant protocol achieving similar results but with a finite device count.